HubSpot CMS overview

-The HubSpot CMS is a SaaS (software-as-a-service) CMS designed to help businesses grow their web presence with a special emphasis on enabling marketers.
-It’s designed to be used on business websites where non-technical content creators need to be able to build, measure, and iterate on content independently while working within design, style, and functionality guardrails that you as a developer can set up.
-The content, lead collection, and analytics are also integrated with the HubSpot CRM, making it easy for marketers to create personalized experiences for visitors and integrate those experiences with the rest of the business.
+The HubSpot CMS is designed to help businesses grow their web presence with an emphasis on enabling marketers to create and manage content.
+The website's content, lead collection, and analytics are integrated with the HubSpot CRM, making it easy to create personalized experiences for visitors and integrate those experiences with the rest of the business.

-The primary job of HubSpot CMS developers is to work as a content enabler rather than a content creator.
-Business websites are best when the content is current and optimized.
-Developers should remove as much friction as possible while establishing guardrails as needed.
-The HubSpot CMS was designed to balance the needs of developers with the needs of content creators through its module system, flex columns, and drag-and-drop areas.
-That means less annoying copy-update work for you as a developer and happier content creator users.
+The primary job of HubSpot CMS developers is to work as content enablers rather than content creators.
+In this way, the HubSpot CMS is designed to balance the needs of developers with the needs of content creators through its theme and module system and drag-and-drop areas.

 When a page is rendered, HubSpot routes the request to one of many servers based on domain, renders the page on our servers, and caches it to a content delivery network (CDN) if possible.

-The HubSpot CMS allows marketers to create several types of content.
-The user interface (UI) for content creators is slightly different depending on content type.
-This has implications that developers need to be aware of.
+The HubSpot CMS enables the creation of several types of content.
+The user interface for content creators is slightly different depending on content type, which has implications that you as a developer need to be aware of.

 In the UI for marketers, the analytics and organization of these page types are also organized separately since landing pages often have specific conversion goals.

-One thing to bear in mind is that behind the scenes, these files are not stored in that exact way on disk inside HubSpot; they are mapped to entries in a database.
+Behind the scenes, these files are mapped to entries in a database.
 This is why access to the developer file system is through the HubSpot CLI tools rather than direct SSH or FTP access, and some file system features you may expect, like permissions and symlinks, are not offered in the developer filesystem.

 The CMS will discover the templates in the file system and present them to content creators as they’re making new pages, so the structure of the file system is up to you.
 There’s no requirement that modules live in a